znly/rules_go/go/toolchains.rst

 ~~~~~~~~~~~~~

 This a wrapper over the sdk that provides enough extras to match, target and work on a specific
 platforms.
-It should be considered an opaqute type, you only ever use it through `the context`_.
+It should be considered an opaque type, you only ever use it through `the context`_.

 Declaration
 ^^^^^^^^^^^